-Westmont College is committed to achieving academic excellence in higher education and has instituted a rigorous and on-going program review of its academic departments and auxiliary programs.
+Westmont College is committed to achieving academic excellence in higher education and has instituted a rigorous and on-going program review of its academic departments and co-curricular programs.
 To achieve that end, the College has:

 - Created a Dean of Curriculum & Educational Effectiveness position to oversee and encourage the process

 - Created a Program Review Committee of Faculty and Administrators which meets regularly

 Dr. Mark Nelson – Professor of Philosophy (Humanities), PRC Chair

 Elected to a term ending in Spring 2017, Dr. Nelson has been a member of Westmont's Department of Philosophy since 2006.
 His research interests lie in the areas of ethics, epistemology and philosophy of religion.
 Within ethics, his main area of interest is contemporary metaethics.
 He served on Faculty Council from 2010 to 2013.

 Dr. Tatiana Nazarenko – Dean of Curriculum and Educational Effectiveness

 Dr. Nazarenko joined Westmont College in 2010.
 She chairs the Program Review Committee and works with academic and co-curriculum departments on issues pertaining to curriculum development and assessment.
 She also serves on the Academic Senate and AS Review Committee, General Education Committee, WSCUC Steering Committee, the President's Council, and the College's Strategic Planning Committee.
 Her research interests include assessment and enhancement of student learning in various educational contexts.

 Dr. Eileen Mc Quade – Associate Dean of Faculty